 Even strange, foreign lands usually have some connection to your home country.
 Whether a friend of a friend lives there or you have a shared interest with local people, you find connections wherever you go.
 If you’re planning your first trip, I don’t recommend heading to the middle of a war zone or to a remote island in the Pacific where you can’t speak the language.
 Look for a place you can relate to, whether it’s through people, activities, or culture.
 It can help ease you into this lifestyle.

 The information is out there.

-There is an endless amount of resources for planning a holiday or extended trip.
+There are endless resources for planning a holiday or extended trip.
 These days you can get advice from guidebooks, travel forums, blogs, Twitter, and fellow travelers.
 If you do research ahead of time, you will feel more confident about the places you travel to.
 I always look up issues of safety, costs, and culture before I go.
-Researching your intended destination can answer all of the questions you may have about your chosen destination and it will likely dispel any hesitations that are holding you back.
+Researching your intended destination can answer all of the questions you may have about your chosen destination and will likely dispel any hesitations holding you back.

 It’s not as dangerous as they say.

-If I look back on the times when people have told me, “Don’t go there!” or “You might die!”, it’s mostly advice from people who have never been to those places and have never done any research on them.
+If I look back on the times when people have told me, “Don’t go there!” or “You might die!” it’s mostly advice from people who have never been to those places and have never done any research on them.
 The press is hugely influential.
-I can’t tell you how many times I’ve read international press coverage that is flat out wrong.
-You need to trust your sources and seek advice from people who know what they’re talking about.
+I can’t tell you how many times I’ve read international press coverage that is flat-out wrong.
+You need to find trustworthy sources and advice from people who know what they’re talking about.
 I once mentioned to my parents that I had plans to go to Rwanda.
 My concerned father told me, “You’re not going.”
 He was obviously worried about the Rwanda’s tumultuous past.
-Had he done his research, he would know that Rwanda is the safest country in East Africa.
+Had he done his research, he would have known that Rwanda is the safest country in East Africa.
 Once he researched it, I never heard another word about it.
-Often times the crime rates in your backyard can be just as bad as the destination you’re headed to, if not worse.
+The crime rates in your backyard can be just as bad as the destination you’re headed to, if not worse.

 You’re never really alone.